The Cosmic Stallion a beast of burden or a thoroughbred?

 Off road, the ride was stable and predictable.
 I could hold a line through rough and lumpy trails with a minimum of effort.
 There are not too many big descents in Suffolk but the bike was confidence inspiring when the road tipped downwards.

-The Whisky No 9 fork was delightful, most of the time.
+The Whisky No 9 fork that comes with the Cosmic Stallion was delightful, most of the time.
 I just found it a little harsh for extended off road rides, which often ended with aching wrists.
 I could probably have resolved this by reducing tyre pressure but, as I prefer my front tyre to be on the firmer side, I can’t really blame the fork.

 On 650b wheels, the steering was direct and predictable.
 I did not notice any flutter under hard braking and I had absolute confidence in its ability to take me where I wanted to go.